-He all but felt Jiang Yanli shiver.
+He felt Jiang Yanli shiver.
 Wei Wuxian approached the closest of them and lifted the lid of it with a creak of rotted wood.
 A rusted saber came to light, weakly calling to him.
-The satin cushion it was laid on had darkened with the ages.
+The satin cushion it was laid on had darkened with the years.

 He closed the lid again.
 “It’s only weapons,” he told Jiang Yanli, who stood where he had left her as if frozen to the bone.
 “Shijie, I don’t think any of these holds a corpse.”